Medically reviewed by Patrick Carroll, MD

-Upwards of 50 million people in the United States are affected by acne annually, ranging from mild breakouts to severe cystic acne.
-Of this 50 million, around 20% have recurring acne that’s so severe it could potentially leave permanent scarring on the face.
+Up to 50 million people in the United States are affected by acne annually, ranging from mild breakouts to severe cystic acne.

 Prescription acne medication (like tretinoin and isotretinoin, both of which are covered in more detail below) offer a stronger level of acne treatment than store-bought products, making them essential for many people with persistent, cystic or other severe cases of acne.

 Acne can occur for a variety of reasons, ranging from skin bacteria to excessive levels of sebum production.
 Because of this, there are several different types of prescription drugs used to treat acne.
 And for each of those specific drug types, there are specific drugs that fall under them.

 Retinoids are some of the most widely used prescription medications for treating and preventing acne.
 They’re available as both topical (tretinoin) and oral (isotretinoin) drugs, with both options offering a significant level of long-term skin improvement.

 Tretinoin is a topical retinoid that’s available as a cream, gel or solution.
 Approved by the FDA in 1971, tretinoin is one of the most widely used and effective topical treatments for acne, including outbreaks of inflamed and cystic acne.

 Our Tretinoin 101 guide covers tretinoin in detail, from the drug’s development and mechanism of action to its benefits as an acne and anti-aging treatment.